quickthyme/graffeine/README.md

 #### Rendering the selection

-In order to render the selection changes, you need to first enable some overrides:
+In order to render the selection changes, we need to first enable some overrides:

 ```swift
 graffeineView.layer(id: "bars")?.selection.fill.color = .green